mrutkows/ow-kn-demo/action-basics.md

 ## "Binding" parameter defaults to Action

 Rather than pass all the parameters to an action every time, you can bind default parameters.
 Default parameters are stored in the platform and automatically passed in during each invocation.
-If the invocation includes the same event parameter, this will overwrite the default parameter value.

 Let's use the `hello` action from our previous example and bind a default value for the `place` parameter.